Adi-UA/TooManyMatrices/README.md

 **Note:** The website itself should work within any browser, but you might see some UI inconsistencies on non-Chromium based browsers (Ex.
 Safari).

-## Current Status
+## Found Bugs?

-At this stage, we have complete matrix functionality and stable interactions between the front and back end.
-The initial version of this webapp will only support matrix operations, but more functions are coming soon!

-Please refer to the releases page for the latest stable version.
-We will host the website as soon as we finish polishing a few aspects of the UI and code.

-We are commited to adding support for more discrete math functions and are currently exploring the possibility of adding BODMAS functionality.

-In the mean time, we would appreciate any support in the form of bug reports, both mathemtaical and user interface based in order to provide the best possible experience.
+We would appreciate any support in the form of bug reports, both mathemtaical and user interface based in order to provide the best possible experience.
 Bugs can be reported in the `Issues` tab.

 ### Supported Opertaions